-The fun part about these Halloween Sensory Boxes is watching the kid’s reaction when they feel around inside of the boxes and are not sure what’s in them.
-They are big mystery boxes for the kids to figure out.
-Is it really a Warlock’s brain or just spaghetti, is it really the eyes of witch or just grapes?
-They’re a great fun and easy touch to any Halloween party.
+The great part about these Halloween Mystery Boxes which are also called Sensory Boxes is watching the kid’s reaction when they feel around inside the box.
+Their wondering is it really a Warlock’s brain or just spaghetti, is it a witch’s eye or just grapes?

-Step 1: Alright so now how do we make these mystery boxes.
-First priority is not spending a lot on something we are going to use for only one day.
-So, for the box I use empty tissue boxes.
-I stated saving up the boxes about a month before and setting them aside or if you need them last minute just take out the tissues and refill another box with them later.
+Step 1: Find an empty tissue box to use for your Mystery box.
+I started saving up the boxes about a month before and setting them aside or if you need them last-minute just take out the tissues and refill another box with them later.

 Step 3: Filling the boxes with different items for the kids to guess.
 Other than the food the rest of the items I find at the dollar store.
 Here are some of my ideas